finopsfoundation/framework/_links/links-1.md

 ## [CapEx vs OpEx: Capital Expenditures & Operating Expenses Explained](https://www.bmc.com/blogs/capex-vs-opex/)
 As if we needed another reason to understand the benefits of OpEx over CapEx.
 I think this is more for our finance friends.

+This material provided in association with the [FinOps for Engineers](https://finopsforengineers.substack.com/p/just-the-links-volume-9) newsletter.
+Like what you see?
+Consider signing up!